hughy603/aws-entityresolution2/README.md

 - Fields must align with schema mapping configuration
 - S3 bucket access for input and output data

+## Quick Start

+1. Access Service Catalog and select the Entity Resolution product
+1. Configure CloudFormation parameters for your use case
+1. Provision and deploy resources
+1. Upload data to input S3 bucket
+1. Configure and execute matching workflows
+1. Access matching results in output S3 bucket

+For detailed instructions, see the [Implementation Guide](docs/implementation-guide.md).

 ## Security Essentials

 The primary security requirement is KMS integration: